eduarte/buildTest/README.md

 # Automated Test for Build

-This repo contains 2 different approaches of testing UI. and API
+The intention of the repo is to have a base framework using Cypress.IO as the automation framework.
+The framework has been created using TypeScript and in order to run it the user must install Node.JS (v16).

+In order to install the framework run the following commands:

+- `npm install`

+After all dependencies were installed you will be able to run the test.

-#UI TEST
+## UI TEST

-UI Test are targeted to demonstrate the ability to automate using Cypress and Page Object Model
+UI Test are targeted to demonstrate the ability to automate using Cypress and Page Object Model to automate user interactions with the browser.

-In order to run the test you can run it with 2 different commands:
+Using the following command you can run the tests against the [demo site](https://www.demoblaze.com/index.html#)

+- `npm run cypress:open`
+  - This command will open Cypress CLI and you will be able to select individual files.
+- `npm run ui-test`
-`npm cypress:open` and select the test under ui-demo `npm run run-ui-test` to run the test from the command line
+  - This command will run the UI test from the command line without opening the browser (in headless mode)

+## API Test

-In the other hand, using Cypress to automate the API, I have added 2 different API to test different HTTP Methods such as POST, GET, PUT, DELETE
+The API Tests are intended to test the API Layer using Cypress to test different HTTP Methods such as POST, GET, PUT, DELETE

+- `npm run api-test`
-`npm run run-api-test` to run the test from the command line against `https://reqres.in/`
+  - to run the test from the command line against [reqres.in](https://reqres.in/)
+- `npm run api-test-heroku`

-`npm run run-api-test-heroku` to run the test from the command line against `https://api-nodejs-todolist.herokuapp.com`
+  - to run the test from the command line against [TODO AP](https://api-nodejs-todolist.herokuapp.com)